astropatel/twinkle/docs/source/input_data.rst

 .. note:: A future iteration of the user input file will change to an excel file to make it easier.
 It is currently a text file.

 The stellar input file contains all the metadata required for each star whose spectral energy distribution (SED) you wish to model.
-In the JSON parameterfile (file github | page description xxx links), the file path is described as
+In the `JSON parameterfile <https://github.com/astropatel/twinkle/blob/master/paramfile.json>`_ (see the :doc:`Set-Up page<set_up>`) the file path is described as

 .. code-block:: rst

     ``['folders']['topdir']``/``['folders']['supportdir']``/StellarInputFiles

-where, in the parameter file, and in the online github example, it's
+where, in the parameter file, and in the project repo example, it's

 ::

-    twinkle-master/Inputs_and_Models/StellarInputFiles/sample_stardata.txt.
+    twinkle-master/Inputs_and_Models/StellarInputFiles/sample_stardata_simple.txt.

 The input file is a tab separated value (tsv) file, with a header where each column corresponds to a different meta-data parameter for each star.
 Each subsequent line contains information for a different star.

 Below is a simple stellar input file (broken up for easier viewing, but it would be a 3 row by 20 column file) that includes optical photometric data and some mid-infrared `WISE data <https://www.jpl.nasa.gov/missions/wide-field-infrared-survey-explorer-wise/>`_.
-You can download The contents of this simple input file here (xxx github link).
+You can download the contents of this input file and others `here <https://github.com/astropatel/twinkle/tree/master/Inputs_and_Models/StellarInputFiles>`_.

    +-----------+-----+--------+----------+--------+------+